DXNETOPS-FieldDev/WeatherMap/README.md

 ### See what's down — and where

-- **One pin per device, colored by alarm severity.** Critical sites pop red the moment Spectrum sees the event; Major/Minor/Initial roll up the same way.
+- **One pin per device, colored by alarm severity.** Critical sites pop red the moment DX NetOps sees the event; Major/Minor/Initial roll up the same way.
 No alarm list to scan — the map *is* the alarm list.
 - **Marker clustering** at low zoom rolls nearby sites into a bubble that inherits the worst severity inside it, so a single red dot at